-The College requires the following credentials of applicants for admission: First-time Freshmen Applicants Official application Official high school transcript or GED Official ACT or SAT scores are optional Official college transcript(s) if applicable Written personal statement or essay Teacher recommendation is optional Transfer Non-Nursing Applicants Official application Official high school transcript or GED (see #1 below) Official college transcript(s) Transfer BSN Nursing Applicants Official application Official high school transcript or GED (see #1 below) Official college transcript(s) A letter of recommendation, or written personal statement, or essay or resume A Letter of Good Standing if previously enrolled in any nursing program.
+- Official application - Official high school transcript or GED (see #1 below) - Official college transcript(s) - A letter of recommendation, or written personal statement, or essay or resume - A Letter of Good Standing if previously enrolled in any nursing program.
 This letter should come from the Dean or Program Director at the former institution.
-If a Letter of Good Academic Standing cannot be provided or if there are extenuating circumstances, the student may request an interview with Ursuline's deans/faculty.
+If a Letter of Good Academic Standing cannot be provided or if there are extenuating circumstances, the student may request an interview with Ursuline's deans/faculty. - 1.
 NOT REQUIRED if an applicant has completed 45 quarter hours or 30 semester hours with a 2.5 GPA from an accredited college or university.

 All applications are reviewed on a need-blind basis, which means admission decisions are based solely on a student's academic and extra-curricular merits, not on his or her family's financial circumstances.